tdincer/Andicam-NIR-pipeline/README.md

 SIRfull.py - the wrapper for the near-infrared photometry

-These modules must not be used without a good knowledge of all steps, especially the near-infrared pipeline due to the background construction problem.
+These modules must not be used without a good knowledge of all steps in the code, especially the near-infrared one due to the background construction problem.